 Large or regular amounts

-Most of the big banks charge a flat fee every time you transfer money abroad.
+Most banks charge a transfer fee every time you send money internationally.

-The transfer fee varies from bank to bank but is in the region of £10-£25 per transfer.
+The UK's largest banks charge transfer fees are in the region of £10-£25 per payment.

-Here are the daily limits of the UK's Big Four:
+These are the daily limits for the UK's largest four banks:

 - Natwest: £25,000